marsgroves/CYBERSECURITY/README.md

 <b>Fields to Work For</b><br>
-I am very curious about working in cybersecurity for <i>all things blockchain related, FinTech and banking, aerospace/drones, medical device companies, and social media giants.</i>
+I am very curious about working in cybersecurity for <i>all things blockchain related, FinTech and banking, aerospace/drones, medical device companies, EV automotive, energy utilities, and social media giants.</i>

 <b>Jobs I'm Interested In</b><br>
 Analyst, SOC operative work, and technical writing.
 As I continue to hone my ethical hacking skills, pentesting work may become my main focus later down the road.
 I will even entertain an internship in coding just to gain valuable experience that can be applicable to AppSec as well.